mechmotum/skijumpdesign/docs/build-jump.rst

    flight.plot_time_series()

-The design speed flight trajectory can be plotted alongside the surfaces.
+The design speed flight trajectory can be plotted as an extension of the approach and takeoff surfaces.

 .. plot::
    :include-source: True